Store Kongensgade 81: 17th and 18th centuries

+Petermann and his building

-The current building was constructed in 1784–1785 by master mason Melchior Henrick Petermann.
+The present building on the site was constructed in 1784–1785 by master mason Melchior Henrick Petermann.
 At the time of the 1787 census, Petersen was himself among the residents of the building.
 He lived there with his wife Anne Augustine, their seven children (one son and six daughters), an apprentice, a coachman and two maids.
 Otto Christopher von Munthe af Morgenstierne resided in another apartment with his six children (one son and five daughters), a tutor, two male servants, a coachman, the building's caretaker and six maids.
 Carl Friderich Castonier (1651–1676), a lieutenant-colonel in the Danish Life Guards Regiment, resided in a third apartment with his wife Cornelia Eleonore, two of their children (aged 15 and 23), two soldiers from his regiment and a maid.
 Johann Chreok, a 27-year-old first mate (styrmand), resided in another apartment with his 47-year-old wife Anne Catharine, eight children from the wife's three earlier marriages (aged four to 21), a maid and a lodger.

 Niels Ditlev Riegels (1755–1802), a historian and social critic, was among the residents of the building from 1788 to 1792.

-Bøer family
+Brøer family

 The property was later acquired by commander-captain Hans Conrad Brøer (1740–1812).
 His property was home to 31 residents in five households at the 1801 census.
 The owner resided in one of the apartments with his wife Frederikke Christiane (née Silberschild), his 12-year-old niece Frederikke Trepka, one male servant, one coachman and two maids.
-Ernst Frederik Walterstorff, a former Governor-General of the Danish West Indies and the owner of Kokkedal, resided in another apartment with his wife Sally Walterstorff, their son Christian Korteligt Walterstorff, two maids and four black servants (aged eight to 26).
+Ernst Frederik Walterstorff, a former governor-general of the Danish West Indies and the owner of Kokkedal, resided in another apartment with his wife Sally Walterstorff, their son Christian Korteligt Walterstorff, two maids and four black servants (aged eight to 26).
 He later moved to Paris as part of the Danish diplomatic mission.
 Ole Christian Borch (1751–1818), a bookkeeper, resided in another apartment with his wife Christiane Borch (née Nielsen), six children (aged one to 21) and four maids.
 Jorck Christopher Snorbusch, a mason, resided in the last dwelling with his wife Marie Lisbeth Snorbusch, a maid and a lodger.

 The property was listed as No. 65 in the new cadastre of 1806.
 It was still owned by Brøer at the time.
 Johan Daniel Herholdt (1764–1836), a surgeon, then with the title of Admiralty Medicus, was among the residents from 1814 to 1816.